Shishirise/2143-Object-Oriented-Programming/Assignment/PO1/Main code/maincode.md

 ###  Design Philosophy

 > This exercise shows the power of Object-Oriented Programming (OOP):
-> you can build reusable, generic tools (`JsonDB`), and then extend them for specific needs (`MeteoriteDB`), keeping your code organized, scalable, and easy to maintain.
+> you can build reusable, generic tools (`JsonDB`), and then extend them for specific needs (`MeteoriteDB`), keeping our code organized, scalable, and easy to maintain.

 Even though the example might seem a little contrived, this structure helps demonstrate:
 - Inheritance